amlana21/dockerbuildfiles/Readme.md

 ## Flask Environment(build_flask)
 This will launch a docker container with Flask installed and will start the web server.
 To run a Flask App with this web server, volume mount the app location as below.
-Make sure the app file name is 'app.py'.
+Make sure the app file name is 'app. py'.
  ```docker container run -itd -v /local/code:/home/flaskapp -p 5000:5000 --name mycontainer <image_name>:<tag>```
 Below are the components installed in the container:
  * Python 3.6